 What is Algorand?

 In comparison, PoS chains like Ethereum require users to deposit a minimum of 32 ETH to become eligible to run a staking node.
-The lower level of entry allows Algorand to onboard more diverse and large set of validators, which ultimately makes its blockchain more decentralized than its PoS-powered L1 rivals.
+The lower level of entry allows Algorand to onboard more diverse and a larger set of validators, which ultimately makes its blockchain more decentralized than its PoS-powered L1 rivals.

 “Algorand is based on a new Proof-of-Stake: Pure PoS.
 Essentially, a Pure PoS does not try to keep users honest by the fear of imposing fines.
 Rather, it makes cheating by a minority of the money impossible and cheating by a majority of the money stupid,” explained Algorand founder Silvio Micali in a blog post.